jurizzarc/creative-coding/shape-pattern/main-exercises/wrapping-paper-final/README.md

 The canvas contains a grid, and this grid is made up of 100 grid cells.
 A warp and a weft thread is drawn on each grid cell.
 On the canvas, the warp threads look like vertical rectangles, while the weft threads look like horizontal rectangles.
 Depending on the type of weaving pattern chosen by the user, the warp is either drawn over the weft, or it is drawn under the weft.
 The grid and the threads are objects created from a class called *Thread*.

-The properties of an object created from the *Thread* class are the index numbers *i* and *j*, the width and height of the cell, and the size of the thread.
+The properties of an object created from the *Thread* class are the index numbers *i* and *j*, the width and height of the grid cell, and the size of the thread.

 ```
 class Thread {